Black holes in Einstein-Maxwell Theory: Introduction

-\V The starting point of our analysis are the classical singularity theorms of Hawking and Penrose.
+\V The starting point of our analysis are the classical singularity theorems of Hawking and Penrose.
 Penrose's singularity theorem \cite{rP} is one of the cornerstones of mathematical relativity.
 It needs three conditions: Existence of a noncompact Cauchy surface in the spacetime, the {\em null convergence condition (NCC)} $\ric (v,v) \geq 0$ for all $v \in TM$ null (implied trivially by the {\em timelike convergence condition (TCC)} $\ric (v,v) \geq 0$ for all $v \in TM$ causal, which in turn is satisfied by all solutions of many Einstein-matter models like Einstein-Maxwell Theory), and the existence of a trapped compact spacelike codimension-$2$ submanifold $N$.
 Here, a submanifold $N$ is called {\em trapped} iff its mean-curvature vector field is future.
 It is called {\em uniformly trapped} iff it is trapped and if there is $c>0$ s.t. $g(H_N, H_N) < - c^2$.
 Of course, any compact trapped submanifold is uniformly trapped.
 Under these three conditions, Penrose's theorem states that the spacetime contains an incomplete $C^0$-inextendible future lightlike geodesic starting at $N$.
 Still, to connect this to the usual idea of 'black hole', one could ask if there are also complete null geodesics from the trapped submanifold.
 Moreover, one is more interested in timelike than in null curves (as the former describe possible trajectories of massive objects, like observers).
 Now, answering the question whether a trapped submanifold implies the appearance of a black hole would imply an analogue of Penrose's theorem for {\em timelike} curves instead of null curves.
 There is an appropriate singularity theorem for timelike curves, namely Hawking's theorem \cite{sH}.
 Here, replacing the NCC by the TCC, we moreover assume the existence of a uniformly trapped {\em Cauchy surface} (which is necessarily of codimension $1$).
 Unfortunately, in the physically relevant spatially asymptotically flat case there is no uniformly trapped Cauchy surface, thus Hawking's theorem is not applicable to this important class of models.
 Therefore it would be desirable to have a theorem for the asymptotically flat case whose hypothesis is of Penrose's type and whose conclusion is of Hawking's type.
-A synthesis of this kind for asymptotically flat Maxwell-Einstein initial values, obtained in Theorem \ref{OTSThenBlack}, is the main result of this article.
+First steps in this direction are taken by the main results of this article, accounted for in the following part of this section.